-Oslo is Europe’s fastest-growing capital, and is the key to a more robust, diversified and sustainable future economy for Norway.
+Oslo is the key to a more robust, diversified and sustainable future economy for Norway.
 We don´t know yet what kind of industries that will define us – but we do know that innovation and entrepreneurship is the answer.
 With the rapid resurgence of incubators, accelerator programs, funding mechanisms, education programs, and not at least local successful startup role models growing internationally – Oslo has become an internationally leading startup hub.

 Oslo Business Region’s ambition is to be a driving force for this development, and we are constantly working to raise the number of startups with international potential.
 To make this happen, we have four focus areas:

-Oslo Business Region supports and enables startups and entrepreneurs to successfully launch and grow their businesses.
+Oslo Business Region supports and enables startups and entrepreneurs to successfully grow their businesses.

-Together with the Oslo startup eco system, we develop and facilitate events, networks and tools to lower the barriers for starting and growing, and to position the city of Oslo as an internationally preferred hub for startups and entrepreneurs.
+In collaboration with the Oslo startup eco system, we develop and facilitate events, networks and tools to lower the barriers for growing, and to position the city of Oslo as an internationally preferred hub for startups and entrepreneurs.

-Anybody can join our StartupDays twice a month, to be inspired, to share knowledge, to network, to speed date and to workshop.
+Anybody can join our Oslo ScaleUp Days, to be inspired, to share knowledge, to network, to speed date and to workshop.
 Last year, 800 entrepreneurs attended, and the number is growing.
 Admission is free, and you are welcome!

 The City of Oslo is one of the most unknown cities in the world, and the global competition between cities for talent, investors, students, startups and travellers is intense.